dratul/Integrated-Circuits/README.md

 2. Michael Jacob, “Applications and Design with Analog Integrated Circuits”, PHI, 2nd Edition, 2004
 3. Salivahnan, Electronics Devices and Circuits, TMH, 2nd Edition, 2015
 4. Millman and Halkias: Integrated Electronics, Tata Mc.Graw Hill, 2nd Edition, 2010.

+# Integrated-Circuits Lab (BEC 551)
+## Experiment List
+1. Design the following using Op-Amp: (Through Virtual Lab : [click here to open](http://vlabs.iitkgp.ernet.in/be/exp17/index.html))
+a) A unity gain amplifier.
+b) An inverting amplifier with a gain of “A”.
+c) A non-inverting amplifier with a gain of “A”